pact-foundation/pact-ruby/documentation/provider-states.md

 end
 ```

-You can also make modules to assist in data set up available this way.
+You can also include modules to assist in data set up this way.

 ```ruby
 Pact.configure do | config |